evangriffiths/kom-viewer/README.md

 Open `http://localhost:5000` in a browser.
 You'll be redirected to authorize this app by logging into your Strava account.

 Once logged in you'll be redirected back to the app where you can view your KOMs overlaid on a world map.

+## Hosting

+Hosted on [Render](https://render.com/) at kom-viewer.onrender.com.
+Note that this link must be set in the 'Authorization Callback Domain' field at https://www.strava.com/settings/api.
+All configuration is done via Render's web GUI.